 In connection with our recent acquisitions of assets, we entered into arrangements whereby the former stockholders of those companies are entitled to substantial contingent consideration payments upon the occurrence of certain events.
-For example, in connection with our acquisition of BlackThorn Therapeutics, Inc. (BlackThorn), a privately held company, the former BlackThorn stockholders are entitled to contingent consideration (i) with respect to NMRA-140, in the form of development and regulatory approval milestones of up to an aggregate amount of \$365.0 million, including the potential for a milestone payment of \$75.0 million upon completion of the Phase 2a clinical trial of NMRA-140 if certain success criteria are achieved, and sales-based milestones of up to an aggregate amount of \$450.0 million and (ii) with respect to NMRA-511, in the form of development and regulatory approval milestones of up to an aggregate amount of \$100.0 million and sales-based milestones of up to an aggregate amount of \$100.0 million (BlackThorn Milestone).
-With the exception of one development milestone in the amount of \$10.0 million that is required to be settled in cash, the remaining BlackThorn Milestone payments may be settled in cash or shares of our equity, or a combination of both, at our sole discretion.
-In connection with the BlackThorn acquisition, we also became obligated under its license agreement with The Scripps Research Institute (TSRI) for, among other obligations, development and regulatory milestone payments of up to \$1.5 million in aggregate for the first product from each of the TSRI programs and commercial milestone payments of up to \$3.5 million in aggregate for each occurrence.
+For example, in connection with our acquisition of BlackThorn Therapeutics, Inc. (BlackThorn), a privately held company, the former BlackThorn stockholders are entitled to contingent consideration (i) with respect to NMRA-140, in the form of development and regulatory approval milestones of up to an aggregate amount of \$365.0 million, including the potential for a milestone payment of \$75.0 million upon completion of the Phase 2a clinical trial of NMRA-140 if certain success criteria are achieved, and sales-based milestones of up to an aggregate amount of \$100.0 million and (ii) with respect to NMRA-511, in the form of development and regulatory approval milestones of up to an aggregate amount of \$100.0 million and sales-based milestones of up to an aggregate amount of \$100.0 million and sales-based milestones of up to an aggregate amount of \$100.0 million and sales-based milestones of up to as aggregate amount of \$100.0 million and sales-based milestones of up to an aggregate amount of \$100.0 million and sales-based milestones of up to as aggregate amount of \$100.0 million and sales-based milestones of up to an aggregate amount of \$100.0 million and sales-based milestones of up to as aggregate amount of \$100.0 million and sales-based milestones of up to as aggregate amount of \$100.0 million and sales-based milestones of up to as aggregate amount of \$100.0 million and sales-based milestones of up to an aggregate amount of \$100.0 million (BlackThorn Milestone payments may be settled in cash or shares of our equity, or a combination of both, at our sole discretion.
+In connection with the BlackThorn acquisition, we also became obligated under its license agreement with TSRI for, among other obligations, development and regulatory milestone payments of up to \$1.5 million in aggregate